wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 As I/O operations behave different than Haskell pure functions, we need different framework to work with them.
-This framework is call `Monad`, but we will just work with the `Monad IO`.
+This framework is call `Monad`, but we will just work with a specific type of `Monad`, the `Monad IO`.

 Most programs needs some I/O operation.
-Haskell allows us to work with this inpurity with types that are instances of the type `IO`.
+Haskell allows us to work with this inpurity with actions that are instances of the type `IO`.

 For example, let's try to read something from the console.